latitude-ui/core/README.md

 ### please contribute

-All type of buttons That you may use in you application
+All type of buttons that you may use in you application